 It is a questionable postulation that superstitious behavior that implicates largely mental action, as opposed physical behavior, could even be considered behavior because it is not observable. — Ann Olson Psy.D.

-While others find no harm believing in superstitions, there have been concerns from medical experts especially those who are mainly concentrated on mental health that these beliefs would affect how believers understand and accept therapy or counseling, as how they see superstitions change their views on therapy.
+While others find no harm from believing in superstitions, there have been concerns from medical experts especially those who are mainly concentrated on mental health that these beliefs would affect how believers understand and accept therapy or counseling, as how they see superstitions change their views on therapy.

 Do you find yourself knocking on wood when you said something foreboding, and you want to reverse or counteract what was spoken?
 Or are you spooked by seeing 13 falling on a Friday or a black cat crossing your path?
-Are you that person who does not walk under a ladder and instead go around it?
-These are just some of the usual superstitions we grew up knowing, and some are still advocating up to this day.
+Are you that person who does not walk under a ladder and instead goes around it?
+These are just some of the usual mythical beliefs we grew up knowing, and some are still advocating up to this day.

 Thoroughly confused, I was informed that knocking on wood ensures that you don’t “jinx” something you really want to happen.
 Rather than question the logic of this deeply illogical practice, I latched on. — Emily Green Psy.D.

-One would wonder – where did all these superstitious beliefs originate?
+One would wonder – where did all these mythical beliefs originate?
 Somehow, whoever invented these notions must have some foundation, right?
-Psychologists explained that superstitions commenced from certain traditions around the world and ended up in households all over the world, which have, by some means, made quite an impact on people’s behavior towards certain things.
-Much of these also come from life’s uncertainties, wherein if you yearn for something, you’ll find comfort and control in superstitious behaviors.
+Psychologists explained that it commenced from certain traditions around the world and ended up in households all over the world, which have, by some means, made quite an impact on people’s behavior towards certain things.
+Much of these also come from life’s uncertainties, wherein if you yearn for something, you’ll find comfort and control in mythical behaviors.

 What About Rational Thinking?